jboss-developer/jboss-eap-quickstarts/deltaspike-deactivatable/README.md

 System requirements
 -------------------

-The application this project produces is designed to be run on Red Hat JBoss Enterprise Application Platform (EAP) 6.1 or later with the Red Hat JBoss Web Framework Kit (WFK) 2.7.
+The application this project produces is designed to be run on Red Hat JBoss Enterprise Application Platform (JBoss EAP) 6.1 or later with the Red Hat JBoss Web Framework Kit (WFK) 2.7.

 All you need to build this project is Java 6.0 (Java SDK 1.6) or later, Maven 3.0 or later.